Shoukhin1803078/Niyog_task_2_solution/README.md

 }
 ### Sample Response Format
 {
-  "answer": "The main topic of the document is artificial intelligence applications in healthcare."
+  "answer": "The main topic of the document is [topic]" }
-}